-Last season Plum sent me a Summit 12 binding to try and although it’s not a binding type I would normally stir towards, it proved to be a great choice for my resort/backcountry crossover setup.
+Last season Plum sent me a Summit 12 binding to try and although it’s not a binding type I would normally steer towards, it proved to be a great choice for my resort/backcountry crossover setup.
 The Summit 12 seems to be Plums answer to the problem of having a single setup for both resort and touring, while not having to mount a heavy plate or pin that most freeskiers use.
 At 550g per foot these bindings are considerably lighter than most found in this category and in the end I didn’t see any performance issues when comparing them to my heavier plate binding.

 At a 550g per foot this is a pretty light binding when you compare it to others in the freeski category.
 Of course it does not have some fancy removeable alpine toe that you will likely loose in the powder, so I’m sure there are those that will just consider it a heavy touring binding and not for charging.
 With that said…

 They Ski As Well As My Heavy Plate Binding

 I mounted the Summit 12 on an older pair of K2 Backdrops for using in the resort and some quick backcountry laps.
 I skied everything from groomers to moguls and always felt solid doing so.
 The majority of my downhill skiing was inbounds at Kicking Horse and Lake Louise resorts.
 The binding has a good amount of boot contact in the heel and the larger base plate helps deliver force into a wider ski.
 The binding is also mounted a bit higher off the ski than most pins and it gives in a bit of an alpine mount feel to some regard.
 They skied great everywhere I took them and although I realize that I have lost a lot of downhill power over the years of skiing uphill, I can still ski hard when I want to and the Summit 12 allowed me to do so.